Skip to content | Accessibility Information

 Professional Practices

-This unit reflects on the professional contexts that exist for contemporary performance, and engages with key strategies for self-producing and profiling performance work.
-Within the unit you select, directly engage with, and then reflect upon, a specific professional performance context, placing it into the broader contexts that exist, for example state support for the arts, arts marketing, ethics, local and regional arts provision, artist networks, and international frameworks.
+This module reflects on the professional contexts that exist for contemporary performance, and engages with key strategies for self-producing and profiling performance work.
+Within the module you select, directly engage with, and then reflect upon, a specific professional performance context, placing it into the broader contexts that exist, for example state support for the arts, arts marketing, ethics, local and regional arts provision, artist networks, and international frameworks.

 Option Units (Subject to Change)